 Polish: Please contact the Parish Office

 To reserve the date: Parents need to complete the form below and send it to the Parish Office with a photocopy of the child’s birth certificate.

 Baptismal Reservations will be confirmed only after Parents and Godparents have attended Baptism Class, or have a certificate of previous class attendance.

 4) Godparents complete and have the Testimonial letter signed

-Godparents need to complete the Testimonial letter found below.
+Godparents need to complete the Testimonial letter (you can receive it at the class).
 Once the form is completed, the Godparents need to take the form to their parish to be signed and sealed by their priest/pastor, confirming that they fulfill the Godparent requirements.

 Please contact the Parish Office for any questions.
 773-278-2644 x221